JVickery-TBS/ckanext-cloudstorage/README.md

     ckanext.cloudstorage.driver_options = {"key": "<your public key>", "secret": "<your secret key>"}

+You also need the Azure Storage Connection Link, which is very similar in most scenarios to your driver options.
+The config value should be an unquoted string with key=values separated by semi-colons:

+    ckanext.cloudstorage.connection_link = AccountName=<your public key>;AccountKey=<your secret key>

 # Support

 Most libcloud-based providers should work out of the box, but only those listed